qcscine/molassembler/NOTES.rst

 CONTINUE AT
 -----------
+- How to get angles between atoms in graph?
+Must include some conception of charge
-- Constraint collection and population of DistanceBoundsMatrix -> 3/4 lengths, caching of calculated i-j distances for lookup
+- Constraint collection and population of DistanceBoundsMatrix
 - Metrization during distance matrix generation in DistanceBoundsMatrix (At step 7 of DG steps from p.15)
 - Minimization in generateConfiguration.h